StanEffy/StanEffy/README.md

 * 🖥️  See my portfolio at [My portfolio is under construction](http://github.com)
 * ✉️  You can contact me at [stan.efimoff@gmail.com](mailto:stan.efimoff@gmail.com)
 * 🧠  I'm learning React-Native, Svelte, Python
-* 🤝  I'm open to collaborating on any kind of project, especially if it is helpful to a society or just fun.
+* 🤝  I'm open to collaborate with any kind of project, especially if it is helpful to a society or just fun.
 Feel free to reach me out

 ### Skills